 Brown food tastes better.
 Why else do we sear meat and saute vegetables?

 So I guess what I am saying is, you need a Dutch Oven for this recipe.
-The one you see pictured is the dutch oven I own and love (though in blue).
 However, if you have a bit more money to throw around you will LOVE a high end Le Creuset Enameled Cast-Iron Dutch Oven.
 The reviews on it are astounding.

 The above link is an affiliate link.
 Any Amazon purchases through this link helps support FoxValleyFoodie.com at no additional cost to you.